List of Victorious characters: David and Holly Vega

 David and Holly Vega (portrayed by Jim Pirri and Jennifer Carta respectively) are the parents of Tori and Trina.
 David works as a police officer while Holly's job was never revealed.

 They were shown to be loving at times, but mostly were neglectful as they were never home and went on lavish getaways without their daughters.
 When they were there, they often neglected Trina and Tori's needs, and were absent when it came to parental responsibilities.
 For example, in "Freak the Freak Out", Trina gets her wisdom teeth removed and their parents decide to go out of town to Santa Barbara, California so they would not have to take care of her, knowing she would get violent.
 Due to these factors, Trina and Tori were the ones who had to take care of themselves since their parents weren't doing so.
 Tori likes to point out at times that her father is a cop, usually to get Sinjin back off of her, but also to others, especially if someone is annoying her.
 David Vega works with the LAPD.

-It was hinted that Holly Vega was having an affair with her husband's colleague, Gary.
+It was hinted in "Crazy Ponnie" that Holly Vega was having an affair with her husband's colleague, Gary.